Key Takeaways

 • Nearly impossible to predict the final cost, especially as things change within the software

-If you need help with the types of software contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with the types of software contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.